When and where do you meet?

 Our main gatherings are on Sundays and Wednesdays.
 On Sunday, we meet in our auditorium at 1700 E Yeso in Hobbs.
 Our worship gathering is at 10:45am and our Sunday School groups meet at 9:30AM.

-On Wednesday, all of our activities begin at 6:30pm:children and students go upstairs for their meetings, and adults go to discipleship classes such as Taylor U. In the Fall through Spring, worship choir rehearsal also takes place at 6:30pm.
+On Wednesday, all of our activities begin at 6:30pm:children and students go upstairs for their meetings, and adults go to discipleship classes such as Taylor U. In the Fall through Spring, worship choir rehearsal takes place at 6:00pm in the auditorium.

 What are your services like?